5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 1. The PathMap has to be enterer in `PlatformXX.xml` (`XX` = chosen Layout-ID).
 2. The way inputs and outputs are organized within the hierarchy of the PathMap defines whether or not inputs/outputs switch automatically if a device is plugged in or if the input/output have to be changed manually in System Preferences.

-#### Switch-Mode
+#### Auto-Switching Mode
-In Switch-Mode, the Output signal is re-routed from the current output to another one automatically, once a jack is plugged into the system.
-On Laptops for example, the internal speakers are muted and the signal is automatically re-routed to the Headphone or Line-out.
+In Auto-Switching Mode, the Input/Output signal is re-routed from the current Input/Output to another one automatically, once a jack is plugged into the system.
+On Laptops for example, Internal Speakers are muted and the signal is automatically re-routed to the Headphone or Line-Out Output.
 Once the plug is pulled from the audio jack, the audio output is switched back to the internal speakers again.
+Same for Inputs: the Internal Mic is muted when an external Mic or Headset is plugged into the 1/8" audio jack.

-For Switch-Mode to work, certain conditions have to be met:
+For Auto Switching-Mode to work, certain conditions have to be met:
 - The Pin Complex Node(s) must support the "Detect" feature
 - The Pin Complex Node(s) that should be switched between must be attached to the same Mixer Node.